 During discovery, Auvik attempts to port scan each device to detect what services are running (e.g., Telnet, SSH, HTTP).
 Once a device is classified, any rules specified in the discovery settings are applied.

-Note: The cloud ping server within the Auvik environment has an assigned static IP address of 126.96.36.199.
+Note: The cloud ping servers in the Auvik environment have assigned static IP addresses.
+Refer to Auvik’s network address translation (NAT) gateway for more information.

 Take the discovery lifecycle of a UPS, for example: